ebi-gene-expression-group/scxa-control-workflow/README.md

-# Single-cell Expression Atlas SMART-seq workflow
+# IN DEVELOPMENT: Single-cell Expression Atlas SMART-seq workflow

 This is a Nextflow workflow which: